Forbidden Planet: In popular culture

 An Australian radio adaptation using the original electronic music and noted local actors was broadcast in June 1959 on The Caltex Radio Theatre.

 In Stephen King's The Tommyknockers, Altair-4 is frequently referenced as the home planet of the titular alien presence.

-In the authorized biography of Star Trek creator Gene Roddenberry, he notes that Forbidden Planet "was one of [his] inspirations for Star Trek".
+In the authorized biography of Star Trek creator Gene Roddenberry, biographer David Alexander notes that Forbidden Planet was an inspiration for Star Trek and quotes a memo by Roddenberry in which he explicitly avoids copying the mechanics of Forbidden Planets spaceship, but hopes for it to "stimulate our own thinking" in regards to the production of the still-in-development Star Trek TV series.
+In the opening scene of the movie, the navigator says "We'll reach D.C. point at 1701".
+The registration number for the USS Enterprise is NCC-1701.
+There were many references to Altair IV in Star Trek.
+In a scene from Star Trek III: The Search For Spock (1984) Dr. McCoy visits a bar and orders "Altair Water".

 Elements of the Doctor Who serial Planet of Evil were consciously based on Forbidden Planet.

 In the novel Strata by Terry Pratchett the main characters get stranded on a disc world which is driven completely by underground machinery.
-Close to the end, an explicit reference is made: "Didn’t you ever see Forbidden Planet?
+Close to the end, an explicit reference is made: "Didn't you ever see Forbidden Planet?
 Human movie.
 They remade it five, six times".Forbidden Planet and star Anne Francis are named alongside ten other classic science fiction films in the opening song "Science Fiction Double Feature" in the stage musical The Rocky Horror Show and its subsequent film adaptation.

+In RoboCop executive producer Jon Davison wanted the interior of the OCP headquarters to look like Krell's underground machine complex, which was his favorite shots in the movie.

 The British musical Return to the Forbidden Planet was inspired by and loosely based on the MGM film, and won the Olivier Award for best musical of 1989/90.